-The DTS Operator is responsible for monitoring the DTSD, debug, start and stop if necessary.
+The DTS Operator is responsible for monitoring the DTSD.

+The DTS Operator must be able to enable debugging, start and/or stop the DTS if necessary.

 The DTS Operator or local daemon is responsible for monitoring the success or failure of the delivery application.

+The ingest/delivery application must not be limited to processing of FITS files only.
+Unrecognized file formats should be processed to the extent possible (e.g. a copy is made, logging recorded etc) without returning an error code to the DTS.

+The E2E ingest script is responsible for ensuring the validity of files that are archived (e.g. FITS file processing produces a valid file, unrecognized file are unmodified, and error during processing leaves the input file unchanged if transport continues, etc).

 Resource: iSTB ingest script:

-The DTSD has transferred source file to a pre-configured delivery directory, checks the md5sum then triggers iSTB ingest using the istbcmd command:
+The DTSD has transferred source file to a pre-configured delivery directory, checks the md5sum then triggers iSTB ingest using the istbcmd command.
+(In the case of an ingest queue on the mountain, the).is the DTS spool directory itself.

 Syntax: